symbolic

 target – Optional target to be set as an attribute to the <avFile> element.

 mei_tree – Optional ElementTree object to use as the base for the new file.
-If this is not passed, then the original MEI file is used if the Score is an MEI file.
-Otherwise a new MEI file is created with .toMEI().

 - Returns: